Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

 Since a Monte Carlo simulation draws samples $x_i,z_{o,i}$ from the joint distribution $\mathcal{P}_t(x,z_o)$, we can always evaluate any expectation value under the true joint probability distribution as where $i$ indexes the $N$ samples.
-The following sections make use of a specific choice for $f$, namely $f=\mathrm{ln}\frac{P_t(x,z_o)}{q(x,z_o)}$, which yields an expectation value that equals the KL-divergence between two distributions $P_t(x,z_o)$ and $q(x,z_o)$.
-The KL-divergence \cite{Kullback1951a} is a natural quantity to measure the distance between two probability distributions, is always positive, and often appears in statistical analysis.
-In particular, if $q_\phi$ is a parametrized probability distribution, the KL-divergence defines a natural loss function over $\phi$ that achieves its minimum when $q_\phi$ is equal to $P_t$.
+The following sections make use of a specific choice for $f$, namely $f=\mathrm{ln}\frac{\mathcal{P}_t(x,z_o)}{q(x,z_o)}$, which yields an expectation value that equals the KL-divergence between two distributions $\mathcal{P}_t(x,z_o)$ and $q(x,z_o)$.
+The KL-divergence \cite{Kullback1951a} is a natural quantity to measure the distance between two probability distributions.
+In particular, if $q_\phi$ is a parametrized probability distribution, the KL-divergence defines a loss function over $\phi$ that achieves its minimum when $q_\phi$ is equal to $\mathcal{P}_t$.
 It is therefore often used in \textit{variational} methods which perform inference via optimization \cite{variational_inference_intro}.
-It turns out that the joint KL-divergence can be used to derive the loss functions in both supervised learning and unsupervised VAEs, and thereby unifies them as two connected approaches to variational inference in slightly different circumstances.
+It turns out that the joint KL-divergence can be used to derive the loss functions in both supervised learning and unsupervised VAEs and thereby unifies them as two connected approaches to variational inference in slightly different circumstances.